twin-so/environ/README.md

 ## Design principles

-- Secrets are stored in Google Cloud Storage as content-addressed ZIP files.
+- Secrets are stored in Google Cloud Storage and/or Amazon S3 as content-addressed ZIP files.
 - A reference to the secrets corresponding to a given commit is stored in that commit.
 - Configuration is done in [Starlark](https://starlark-lang.org/).
-See [how we use it](example/environ.star).
+See [how we use it as of 2025-07-06](example/environ.star) and [test cases](tests/environ.star).

 ## Execution